whitemike889/notcat/README.md

 It's for when you just want something to print what desktop notifications have been sent to it.
 Much like statnot, but even simpler (and significantly zippier).

-Depends on gio/gobject/glib (in particular, the `dbus-glib` package on arch linux, or equivalents in other environments) for its dbus implementation and main loop; the intent is to keep these dependencies as small as possible to make it simple to swap them out if desired.
+Notlib depends on gio/gobject/glib (in particular, the `dbus-glib` package on arch linux, or equivalents in other environments) for its dbus implementation and main loop; the intent is to keep these dependencies as small as possible to make it simple to swap them out if desired.

 DISCLAIMER: notcat is in early stages, and as of now, doesn't even fully implement the desktop notification API.
-In particular, it doesn't (really) understand what replacement IDs are, and it has no concept of a notification closing (as far as it knows, a notification is a point-in-time kind of thing).
+In particular, it has no concept of a replacement notification, and signals are unimplemented.
-It is also missing signals, as well as any notion of actions (though what the latter will actually look like is still rather up in the air).

 ## Formatting

 Notcat is configurable via a format string (much like the standard `date` command).
-It takes a single (optional) argument -- a format string.
+It takes a single (optional) argument -- the format.
 Supported format sequences are:

 ```